Grocery Store Customer Loyalty After COVID

 My family’s store, Goodwin’s Organic Market, has a highly successful membership program.
 As many proprietors know, your top 200 customers generate 50-60 percent of your sales.
 When customers are investing that much in your store, create a symbiotic relationship by giving back to them.

 While tracking basket count can help determine your highest spending customers, it’s also important to monitor store traffic.
 Our POS solution, IT Retail, helps to accurately keep count of customers so you can determine your busiest hours.
 Inform your members of the least busy times.
-By giving your members the chance to shop during your slowest hours, you’ll show that you are committed to providing the best experience possible.
+By giving your members a chance to shop during your slowest hours, a great tool for analyzing that is an added feature is retailMetrix and data analytical platform that shows enriched data along with your pos system.
+Giving your customers the best experience possible.

 With 4,000 members, Goodwin’s loyalty program provides excellent service to its members.
 We like to give a personalized experience by greeting customers by name and giving customized discounts.
 Our program offers a 10 percent discount for all purchases and a 15 percent discount on member’s favorite items.
 They can either pick their top five products or automatically apply it to their top five most purchased.
 Additionally, on Tuesdays, members receive 15 percent off of produce.

 Beyond customer discounts, we also like to encourage the growth of our community.
 When customers feel connected to the people and community at a store, they’re more likely to return and recommend us to friends.
 We run events at Goodwin’s, like our rooftop yoga and cooking classes.
 Members are eligible for a discount on these events.
 Our goal is to create an environment where a customer will visit for yoga, grab a smoothie afterward, and get some shopping done while they’re there.
 We want customers to have an emotional connection with our business, as people that feel connected to a store are more likely to return.